mw10013/remix-auth-totp-cloudflare-example/README.md

 ## Troubleshooting Local Dev

 - Console spits out 302's continuously.
-This may occur after rebuilding local from scratch, espeically the database, and there are stale cookies in the browser.
+This may occur after rebuilding local from scratch, especially the database, and there are stale cookies in the browser.
 Clearing cookies for the application in the browser should fix.

 ```sh
 [wrangler:inf] GET /verify 302 Found (11ms)